sinon/sinon.github.io/content/future-python-type-checkers.md

 This continued shift toward Rust-based implementations represents a significant evolution in the Python tooling ecosystem, promising faster type checking, better IDE integration, and improved developer experience for large codebases.

+## The Incumbents

+Before examining these new Rust-based tools, it's worth understanding the current landscape of Python type checkers that have established the foundation for static typing in Python:

+**mypy** - The original and most widely adopted Python type checker, developed by Jukka Lehtosalo and now maintained by the mypy team.
+As the reference implementation for Python's type system, mypy has shaped many of the conventions and behaviors that newer tools aim to be compatible with.
+It's written in Python and offers comprehensive type checking capabilities, though performance can become a bottleneck on large codebases.

+**pyright/Pylance** - Microsoft's type checker written in TypeScript/Node.js.
+Pyright powers the Pylance extension in VS Code and is known for its fast performance and excellent IDE integration.
+It often implements new typing features before other checkers and provides rich editor feedback, making it popular among developers who prioritize IDE experience.

+**pyre** - A type checker from Meta, written in a mix of OCaml and Python.
+Designed to handle Meta's massive Python codebase, pyre introduced several performance optimizations and incremental checking capabilities.
+However, Meta is now developing pyrefly as pyre's successor.

+**pytype** - Google's type checker that takes a unique approach by performing type inference on unannotated Python code.
+Unlike other checkers that primarily validate existing type annotations, pytype can infer types from runtime behavior and generate stub files for gradual typing adoption.
+Written in Python, it's particularly useful for analyzing legacy codebases without type hints.
+However, Google announced in 2024 that pytype is being deprecated and Python 3.12 will be the last supported version of Python.

 ## `ty` from Astral